-There is nothing more invigorating and soul nourishing than being on top of the world, literally.
-Soul Seed will take you on an unforgettable twenty day journey through Northern India’s Himalayas, bringing you to experience the jaw-dropping beauty and diversity of the landscapes as well as the fascinating synergetic blend of cultures that make our visits so warm and stimulating.
+There is nothing more invigorating and soul nourishing than being, literally, on top of the world.
+Soul Seed Journeys will take you on an unforgettable journey through Northern India’s Himalayas, bringing you to experience the jaw-dropping beauty and diversity of the landscapes as well as the fascinating synergetic blend of cultures that make our visits so warm and stimulating.
 We explore the region at a laid back pace, stopping at our favorite towns and villages where you will have sufficient time to relax, explore, and get connected in an authentic and meaningful way.
 This trip offers you the chance to experience a little bit of everything, including beginner yoga and meditation classes, hiking and rafting through the foothills, volunteering with Tibetan refugees, a gastronomic tour of local specialties, and a variety of cultural excursions to give you a well-rounded historical and contemporary perspective of each locale.
-Our thoughtfully hand chosen activities are balanced with plenty of “you time” when you will have the freedom to explore your own interests or simply relax and take in the extraordinary majesty of your surroundings.
-From the delights of Delhi, to the prairies of Punjab, to the Tibetan paradise of Dharamsala, to the snow-capped peaks surrounding Manali, to the Ganges-side yoga capital of Rishikesh, and the magnificence of the Taj Mahal, you will experience the best of this magical region alongside like-minded travelers in safety and comfort.
+Our thoughtfully hand chosen activities are balanced with plenty of “ you time” when you will have the freedom to explore your own interests or simply relax and take in the extraordinary majesty of your surroundings.
+From the delights of Delhi, to the Tibetan paradise of Dharamsala, to the Ganges-side yoga capital of Rishikesh, to the colours of Rajasthan, and the magnificence of the Taj Mahal, you will experience the best of this magical region alongside like-minded travelers in safety and comfort.

 Practice yoga in the beauty of the Himalayan foothills.